 We built S.A.M. to track a single trigger that leads to these major jumps in the share price.

-And with profit potential this great… It’s time for everyday traders to take the power away from the Wall Street institutions and start experiencing AI-powered profits
+And with profit potential this great… It’s time for everyday traders to take the power away from the Wall Street institutions and start experiencing AI-powered profits.

 Gang, we didn’t just want to build something that was completely useless like many of the AI tools out there today… With a project this big...